CT 151

 In the 1920s, State Highway 151 followed today's Route 197, from Route 32 to the Massachusetts state line.

-However, in the early 1960s, Route 151 was to be decommissioned.
+In the early 1960s, Route 151 was to be decommissioned.
 Because of its low traffic counts, the Highway Reclassification Act included a recommendation to delete Route 151, and turn it over to town maintenance.

 At the time, a nuclear power plant was proposed near Haddam Neck.
 A Haddam resident contacted the state highway commissioner, asking that the state delay turning over the route, because of construction and employee traffic that would use the road.